-This article provides information on the Issuetrak REST API, including important points to keep in mind and instructions on where to locate the documentation and installation files.
+This article provides information on the Issuetrak RESTful API, including important points to keep in mind and instructions on where to locate the documentation and installation files.

 Before Getting Started